andrehertwig/admintool/admin-tools-dbbrowser/README.md

 	private boolean createExampleStatements() {
 		ExampleStatements statements = new ExampleStatements();
 		statements.setDatasourceName("dataSource");
-		statements.addExample("Common Tables", new ExampleStatement("SELECT * from LOGGING", "Select all from Logging table"));
+		//add a example: first param is a cluster name (used as option group in UI), secend param is the example itself with a name and the statement statements.addExample("Common Tables", new ExampleStatement("SELECT * from LOGGING", "Select all from Logging table"));
 		statements.addExample("Maintenance", new ExampleStatement("SELECT * from SCHEMA_VERSION", "Show Flyway migrations"));
+		statements.addExample("Maintenance", new ExampleStatement("SELECT * from USER_JOBS", "Show database jobs"));
 		exampleLoader.addExamples(statements);
 	}
 ```